Cyprus Tax Residency

 The Place of Business in Cyprus

-It is important that a company, for example in Cyprus or in Malta, has a place of business in Cyprus or Malta, a so-called permanent establishment, to have “operating substance”.
-Having “substance distinguishes a (tax-resident) onshore company from a non-tax-resident offshore company.
-Cyprus tax residency is essential for Cyprus companies, as it is for Maltese companies in Malta.
+It is important that a company, for example in Cyprus, has a place of business in with operational substance in the country of registration, a so-called permanent establishment.
+Maintaining operative substance distinguishes a tax-resident onshore company from a non-tax-resident offshore company.
+Cyprus tax residency is essential for Cyprus companies, meeting applicable substance requirements.

-Until a few years ago it was sufficient when the beneficial owner of a company in another country could proof to the tax authorities of his or her own country that the company in the other country indeed had substance, which means that it indeed had a place of business in the other country, of course provided that the beneficial owner did not act in his or her on behalf of his or her foreign company.
+Until a few years ago it was sufficient when the beneficial owner of a company in another country could proof to the tax authorities of his or her own country that the company in the other country was indeed maintaining a permanent establishment in that other country, which means that it indeed did maintain a place of business in the other country, of course provided that the beneficial owner did not act in his or her on behalf of his or her other company.

-However, things have changed and tax authorities are now evaluating where the business of a foreign company is actually conducted effectively.
+However, things have changed and tax authorities are now evaluating where the business of a foreign company is actually conducted effectively and where profits are generated.
 Renting an office in the country where the foreign company is registered is not enough anymore.
 The place of business of the foreign company, for example a Cyprus Company, must actually be operative and conduct business itself.

-Conclusion: The place of tax residency and the place of taxability can well be different places.
+Conclusion: The place of tax residency and the place of tax liability can well be different places.
 Country-related tax legislation may result in different evaluations regarding the place of taxability, and discrepancies in applicable tax law may occur.

-Tax Residency and Place of Business (“Substance”) – Our Recommendations:
+Tax Residency and Place of Business (“Substance”) – Recommendations:

-We recommend to you to consult an tax advisor in your country, who is acknowledged in international taxation and cross-border tax implications.
+We recommend to consult a tax advisor in your country, who is experienced in international taxation and cross-border tax implications.

 Operative Place of Business in Cyprus

-Please keep in mind that your foreign company, for example a Cyprus Company or a Malta Company, needs an operative place of business in order to comply with recent international taxation rules.
+Please keep in mind that your foreign company, for example a Cyprus Company, needs an operative place of business in order to comply with recent international taxation rules.

 The shape and scope of the place of business depends on the type and scope of business of the company.
 Typically, an operative place of business consists of a verifiable physical office infrastructure and of verifiable business activities.
-As per the laws of the beneficial owner’s country, resilient Cyprus tax residency (or tax residency in Malta for Maltese companies) is of highest importance.
+As per the legislation of the beneficial owner’s country, documented and resilient tax residency based on operative substance in the country of a company’s registration is of highest importance.

 Verifiable Physical Infrastructure